-Thiago Silva confirms Fiorentina talks
+Thiago Silva Confirms Fiorentina Talks

-The 35 year-old concluded a decorated spell at Paris Saint-Germain with an agonising 1-0 loss against Bayern Munich in the UEFA Champions League final.
+The 35-year-old concluded a decorated spell at Paris Saint-Germain with an agonizing 1-0 loss against Bayern Munich in Sunday's Champions League final.

 Silva has also been linked with a move to Chelsea, with the Premier League team reportedly putting a one-year deal on the table.